Project CARS 2 Review

 Those that stick with it, though, will be able to try out a number of different conditions, vehicles, and locales from around the world.
 There is also the ability to participate in Manufacturer Drives that allow you to represent brands like Porsche, Ferrari, and more.
 It certainly adds some depth to the Career Mode, and will have people playing for some time to increase their affinity across a wide variety of brands.

 If you would rather jump into the action can also do so with any vehicle, track, and condition they want in either a quick race or a time trial (which supports ghosts).
 This flexibility is nice, and it allows players to see what is available at the drop of the hat.
 Staple racetracks like the Sonoma Raceway or the Mazda Raceway Laguna Seca are available, along with more scenic routes like California’s Highway 1.
-The selection here is great, and the tracks from around the world are a great site.
+The selection here is great, and the tracks from around the world are a great sight.
 Everything especially stands out on the PlayStation 4 Pro; the support for HDR and 4K resolution makes everything pop on the proper display, all without any slowdown to speak of.

 The game isn’t without its bugs though.
 It sometimes froze when loading races in both single player and online modes, forcing us to close out the game and reload it.
 The Online Mode also occasionally froze on the results screen, though matches ran without any noticeable lag.

 Project CARS 2 demands some serious time investment, for better or worse.
 The handling takes some getting used to, but the amount of cars, tracks, and variables makes it a worthwhile title for those looking to get some racing action in.